-Apply food-grade diatomaceous earth to your tomato plants (Solanum lycopersicum) as a form of organic pest control.
+Use diatomaceous earth for tomatoes (Solanum lycopersicum) as a form of organic pest control.
 This natural, nontoxic substance won't hurt children or pets, but it will kill the blight of pests that can quickly destroy this beloved warm-season annual plant.
-Because diatomaceous earth also kills beneficial insects, only apply diatomaceous earth to clear infestations of harmful pests.
+Because food-grade diatomaceous earth also kills beneficial insects, only apply diatomaceous earth to clear infestations of harmful pests when growing tomato plants.
 Store any unused portion in an airtight container placed in a dry area.

 How Diatomaceous Earth Works